cgalpin92/project2-potterquiz/README.md

     - If the player exists the game and selects 'Begin Quiz' again the game resets back to the start and the user starts the game again.

--__Footer__
+- __Footer__

- - The aim of this section is showcase the total scores of each game once the player has completed each game.
+  - The aim of this section is showcase the total score of each game once each game is complete.
   - The background is black with white font to mimic the Header of the game and make the text clear for the user to read.
   - If the player attempts a game again and receives a new score, the corresponding total score will be replaced with the new score.

 ### Features Left to Implement